 This block of text is different in the two files.
 The linking lines show the related block of text in the other file.
 You can change the font and colours used for blocks of changed text in the Options dialog.

 Notice that only the changed text within the line is highlighted.
-This enables you to easily pinpoint inserts, removals or changes even in long lines of text.
+This enables you to quickly pinpoint inserts, removals or changes even in long lines of text.

 21. Linking lines